sitamgithub-MSIT/Dolphin-llamacpp/README.md

 # Dolphin🐬 Llama.cpp

-Dolphin 3.0 is a powerful, general-purpose local AI model designed for coding, math, and various other tasks, aiming similar to the models like ChatGPT and Claude.
+Dolphin 3.0 is a powerful, general-purpose local AI model designed for coding, math, and various other tasks, aiming similar to models like ChatGPT and Claude.

 ## Project Structure